 In a small bowl, mix together the vegan mayonnaise, the yellow mustard, the relish, and the black salt.

 Add the dressing to the bowl of potatoes and gently toss to coat the potatoes with the dressing.
 Add salt and pepper to taste.

-This potato salad can be made in advance.
+Yes!
+Potato salad is a perfect make-ahead dish.
 The flavors actually improve after it has been refrigerated for a day.
 It should last in the refrigerator for 4 to 5 days.